Demystifying Cryptocurrency Wallets: A Comprehensive Guide

 • Web Wallets: Web wallets operate through a browser interface, making them accessible from any device with internet connectivity.
 However, they are more susceptible to online threats compared to desktop or mobile wallets.
 Examples include Coinbase and Blockchain.info.

-See also What Are the Stock Market Trends for This Week?
+See also What Are the Stock Market Holidays for 2021?

 2. Hardware Wallets